 The success of OSAC's efforts to facilitate the development and promote the use of technically sound standards depends on the collaboration and dedication of volunteers who have expertise in a broad array of forensic science disciplines as well as scientific research, statistics, law and policy.

 Do you want to participate in the standards development process and make an impact on the forensic science community?
 Complete and submit OSAC's online application form to be eligible and considered for OSAC membership.

 - OSAC accepts membership applications on a continuous basis.
-Potential members, affiliates, and Scientific and Technical Review Panel (STRP) members will be selected from this applicant pool.
+Potential members, affiliates, and Scientific & Technical Review (STR) members will be selected from this applicant pool.

 - OSAC members are appointed on an annual basis (each October) to the Forensic Science Standards Board (FSSB), scientific area committees (SACs), subcommittees and interdisciplinary committees and may also serve on task groups.

 - OSAC affiliates are appointed as needed to serve on task groups.
 For example, OSAC subcommittees routinely form task groups to address specific forensic science issues.
 OSAC affiliates are selected from the applicant pool and appointed by the chair of the relevant OSAC committee to help with the specific task group assignments.